jeherve/vk-sharing-jetpack/readme.txt

 5. Go to Settings > Sharing, and drag the Vk.com button to the sharing area.
 6. Enjoy! :)

+== FAQ ==

+= Can I use VK's Like button instead of the Share button? =

+The Like button requires an app ID and a Vk.com account.
+To use the Like button you would have to create your own app on Vk.com.
+I wanted this plugin to be simple to use, so I chose the Share button instead.

+= Why is this not in Jetpack yet? =

+If this Jetpack addon becomes popular, I will propose that we add Vk.com in Jetpack's Sharing module.

 == Changelog ==

 = 1.1 =